exasol/pyexasol/doc/user_guide/configuration/security.rst

 change should :octicon:`alert` **never be used for production**.

 .. warning::
-  For more context regarding the security risks of disabling certificate validation, see `An introduction to TLS <https://github.com/exasol/tutorials/blob/1.0.0/tls/doc/tls_introduction.md>`__.
+  For more context regarding the security risks of disabling certificate verification, see `An introduction to TLS <https://github.com/exasol/tutorials/blob/1.0.0/tls/doc/tls_introduction.md>`__.

 .. code-block:: python